cosmos/sdk-tutorials/academy/3-my-own-chain/game-wager.md

 ### Make use of mocks

-With the helpers in place, you can add a new function similar to `CheckersKeeper(t testing.TB)`, but one which uses mocks.
-And keep the original function, which passes a `nil` for bank.
+With the helpers in place, you can add a new function similar to `CheckersKeeper(t testing.TB)` but which uses mocks.
+Keep the original function, which passes a `nil` for bank.

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/payment-winning/testutil/keeper/checkers.go#L21-L58]
 func CheckersKeeper(t testing.TB) (*keeper.Keeper, sdk.Context) {